Gallstone: Risk factors

-Gallstone risk increases for females (especially before menopause) and for people near or above 40 years; the condition is more prevalent among both North and South Americans and people of European descent than among other ethnicities.
+Gallstone risk increases for females (especially before menopause) and for people near or above 40 years; the condition is more prevalent among people of European or American Indigenous descent than among other ethnicities.
 A lack of melatonin could significantly contribute to gallbladder stones, as melatonin inhibits cholesterol secretion from the gallbladder, enhances the conversion of cholesterol to bile, and is an antioxidant, which is able to reduce oxidative stress to the gallbladder.
 Gilbert syndrome has been linked to an increased risk of gallstones.
 Researchers believe that gallstones may be caused by a combination of factors, including inherited body chemistry, body weight, gallbladder motility (movement), and low-calorie diet.
 The absence of such risk factors does not, however, preclude the formation of gallstones.

 Nutritional factors that may increase risk of gallstones include constipation; eating fewer meals per day; low intake of the nutrients folate, magnesium, calcium, and vitamin C; low fluid consumption; and, at least for men, a high intake of carbohydrate, a high glycemic load, and high glycemic index diet.
 Wine and whole-grained bread may decrease the risk of gallstones.

 Rapid weight loss increases risk of gallstones.
 The weight loss drug orlistat is known to increase the risk of gallstones.

 Cholecystokinin deficiency caused by celiac disease increases risk of gallstone formation, especially when diagnosis of celiac disease is delayed.

 Pigment gallstones are most commonly seen in the developing world.
 Risk factors for pigment stones include hemolytic anemias (such as from sickle-cell disease and hereditary spherocytosis), cirrhosis, and biliary tract infections.
 People with erythropoietic protoporphyria (EPP) are at increased risk to develop gallstones.
 Additionally, prolonged use of proton pump inhibitors has been shown to decrease gallbladder function, potentially leading to gallstone formation.

 Cholesterol modifying medications can affect gallstone formation.
 Statins inhibit cholesterol synthesis and there is evidence that their use may decrease the risk of getting gallstones.
 Fibrates increase cholesterol concentration in bile and their use has been associated with an increased risk of gallstones.
 Bile acid malabsorption may also be a risk.